chengchingwen/Pickle.jl/README.md

 ```

+2.  some basic support of loading `numpy.array` and `scipy.sparse.csr_matrix` with `Pickle.npyload("data.pkl")`.

-2.  framework for easily analyze and implement required translation methods.
+3.  framework for easily analyze and implement required translation methods.
 For those data which are
 not able to restore directly will be stored in a `Defer` object which is similar to `Expr` but is mutable.

 ```jl